 It’s time for a little rewind, especially in light of a few cities and a counties that have chosen to either shut down again or mandate masks again.
 So, during the thick of the coronavirus situation late year, most of the U.S. state governors issued states of emergency, as did the White House.
 We need a quick review of “states of emergency” from the perspective of the Constitution.

+So, here’s the thing to remember moving forward.
 Executives love a good crisis.
 According to the Constitution, be it state or federal, the executive’s job is very minimal.
 Executives exist to execute existing law.
 So, elections for an executive really shouldn’t be all that important.
 Executive power is limited by how many laws the legislature writes.
 Without laws, what is there to execute?
 Executives are merely the enforcement agent of the most important branch: the legislative branch.
 Executives can’t make law, they can’t tell people what to do, and they can’t fix or harm the economy.
-Really, if you read the Constitution, they can’t do hardly anything.
+Really, if you read the Constitution, they’re equipped to do very little.

 And I’m not making this up.
 There is a slew of research to back up these claims.
 Read this quote from an academic paper of mine looking at this very topic: